 - Grant projects must either begin within six months of award date or a formal extension must be requested by email.
 Failure to begin the project or request an extension in this time frame may result in the cancellation of the grant and you will need to reapply for funding.

 - Grant recipients must include appropriate acknowledgement of National Trust financial support in all printed materials generated for the project.

 - Within one year from the grant award date, a final report and financial accounting of the expenditure of the grant must be submitted.
 A final report form will be provided.
 If the project is not completed in accordance with the contract, the grant funds must be returned.

-Planning: Support for obtaining professional expertise in areas such as architecture, archaeology, engineering, preservation planning, land-use planning, and law.
+Planning: Supporting existing staff (nonprofit applicants only) or obtaining professional expertise in areas such as architecture, archaeology, engineering, preservation planning, land-use planning, and law.
 Eligible planning activities include, but are not limited to:

-- Hiring a preservation architect or landscape architect to produce a historic structure report or historic landscape master plan.
+- Hiring a preservation architect or landscape architect, or funding existing staff with expertise in these areas, to produce a historic structure report or historic landscape master plan.

-- Hiring a preservation planner to produce design guidelines for a historic district.
+- Hiring a preservation planner, or funding existing staff with expertise in this area, to produce design guidelines for a historic district.

-- Hiring a real estate development consultant to produce an economic feasibility study for the reuse of a threatened structure.
+- Hiring a real estate development consultant, or funding existing staff with expertise in this area, to produce an economic feasibility study for the reuse of a threatened structure.